mariadb-corporation/MaxScale/Documentation/Filters/BinlogFilter.md

 is replicated.
 If any of the tables matches the *exclude* pattern, the event is not replicated.

-### `rewrite_src`
+### `rewrite_src` and `rewrite_dest`

-The old database name to a rewritten statement.
-When database name rewriting is enabled, all occurrences of the old database name (`rewrite_src`) are replaced with the new replacement database name (`rewrite_dest`).
-Both `rewrite_src` and `rewrite_dest` must be defined if database rewriting is to be enabled.

-The name replacement is done with simple string replacement.
-This means that the database name (`rewrite_src`) **must not** appear as a table name, a field name or any other identifier, as a part of a constant value and must not conflict with SQL keywords.
-If the name does appear as a non-database identifier, replication will either break or behave in an undefined manner.

-We highly recommend using
+These two parameters control the statement rewriting of the binlogfilter.
+The `rewrite_src` parameter is a PCRE2 regular expression that is matched against the default database and the SQL of statement based replication events (query events). `rewrite_dest` is the replacement string which supports the normal PCRE2 backreferences (e.g the first capture group is `$1`, the second is `$2`, etc.).

+Both `rewrite_src` and `rewrite_dest` must be defined to enable statement rewriting.

+When statement rewriting is enabled
 [GTID-based replication](https://mariadb.com/kb/en/library/gtid/#setting-up-a-new-slave-server-with-global-transaction-id)
-when using statement rewriting.
-If `rewrite_dest` is longer than `rewrite_src`, the replication must use GTID coordinates.
-Otherwise, the replication can break down when a slave server is disconnected.
-The filter will disallow replication for all slaves that attempt to replicate with traditional file-and-position based replication when the new database name is longer than the old name.
+must be used.
+The filter will disallow replication for all slaves that attempt to replicate with traditional file-and-position based replication.

-### `rewrite_dest`

-The new database name of a rewritten statement.
-Both `rewrite_src` and `rewrite_dest` must be defined if database rewriting is to be enabled.
-See [`rewrite_src`](#rewrite_src) for details on how this feature works.
+The replacement is done both on the default database as well as the SQL statement in the query event.
+This means that great care must be taken when defining the rewriting rules.
+To prevent accidental modification of the SQL into a form that is no longer valid, use database and table names that never occur in the inserted data and is never used as a constant value.

 ## Example Configuration